Automation processes that use UIAutomation activities cannot run under a locked screen.

 There are three methods UiPath uses for triggering a Click or a Type Into activity on an application.
 These are displayed as properties in all activities that deal with UI automation.

-- If the SimulateType or SimulateClick properties are selected, Studio hooks into the application and triggers the event handler of an indicated UI element (button, text box).
+If the SimulateType or SimulateClick properties are selected, Studio hooks into the application and triggers the event handler of an indicated UI element (button, text box).
+The outcome is always dependent of the target technology, such as a web browser or business application.

 These methods should be tried in the order presented, as the SimulateClick and SendWindowMessages properties are faster and also work in the background, but they depend mostly on the technology behind the application.